begolu2/rktik-thesis/02_conceptual.md

 * **Dialogue**: Sent when a new thought is added in a private conversation
 * **Follower**: Sent when a persona’s Blog gains new followers

-See section [Notification] for implementation details.
+See Section [Notification] for implementation details.

 ## Content

 ### Overview: Thoughts

 *Thoughts* are the basic building block for content in Rktik and roughly equivalent to a post on Facebook or submission on Reddit.
 They consist of a short text, limited to 300 characters, and any number of percepts (attachments).
-Thoughts are displayed 1) as part of blogs and mindspaces, 2) on individual thought pages or 3) as part of a chat conversation (see section [Context]).
+Thoughts are displayed 1) as part of blogs and mindspaces, 2) on individual thought pages or 3) as part of a chat conversation (see Section [Context]).

 The restriction on title length has been set for two reasons: